 Darice has spent considerable time and trouble navigating this 145 billion dollar ocean so I was all ears awaiting her response to my question.
 She returned her gaze from the wall to look me in the eyes to answer “Coffee drinkers.”

 Eureka!
 Starbucks is a coffee company isn’t it?
 My mind had been taking a swim in the 145 billion dollar ocean.
-I had forgotten that even in my own book, Jay responds to the the want ad from Starbucks because.”
+I had forgotten that even in my own book, the protagonist Jay, responds to the want ad from Starbucks because.”
 About the only real qualification I have is that I’m a coffee lover.”

 “May I help who’s next?”